emilchr/jamming/README.md

 - [ ] Add a login modal with the Spotify authorization site.
 - [x] Add error/confirmation-logging from functions and fetch requests in the console.
 - [ ] Add transitions when adding a track to the Playlist.
-- [ ] Add audio preview to tracks.
+- [ ] Add audio preview on tracks.